rvankruistum/locust-exporter/README.md

 ## License

-Apache License.
-Please see [License File](LICENSE.md) for more information.
+Apache License 2.0.
+Please see [LICENSE](LICENSE) for more information.

+## Original Project

+This is a fork of [ContainerSolutions/locust_exporter](https://github.com/ContainerSolutions/locust_exporter).
+Original copyright 2019 Container Solutions.
+See [NOTICE](NOTICE) for attribution details.